bricejlin/charizard_attack/README.md

-A text-based ruby game involving classes/modules.
+A text-based ruby game involving classes and modules.